jakubstrawa1/Leaf-Disease-Prediction/README.md

 Here's a project that i built with TensorFlow.
 The model predicts whether a leaf has some disease or not.
 It was built using 900 photos of plants with bacterias or some other diseases.
 Used the 80/20 technique to split training and testing data.
 Used 50 epochs training which resulted in 98% accuracy.

+For the layers i used Conv2D and MaxPooling2D with Sequential model.

 I've learned a lot coding this project.
 I'm completely hooked on OpenCV and TensorFlow as well as ScikitLearn now.
 Pretty sure i'm gonna improve upon this code in the nearest future.

  ![alt text](prediction.png)